asbjornu/developer.swedbankpay.com/checkout/other-features.md

 through successfully.
 I.e. if the consumer cancels an invoice payment, a cancel transaction will still be tied to that particular invoice payment resource.
-This payment resource will continue to exist, even if the consumer successfully should finish the purchase with a credit card payment instead.
+This payment resource will continue to exist, even if the consumer successfully should finish the purchase with a card payment instead.

 {:.code-header}
 **Request**